Taweilo/keyword_exercise/README.md

 4. explore data
 5. modeling
 6. download the CSV file as the end product
-7. repetitively running the notebook with different CSV file as automation
+7. repetitively running the notebook with different CSV files as automation

 ## 1. undersand business problem
-To easily handle the keyword selection via KPI, an automated process can deal with different CSV file utilizing the same rule to explore, evaluate, and select the keywrods.
+To easily handle the keyword selection via KPI, an automated process can deal with different CSV files utilizing the same rule to explore, evaluate, and select the keywords.

 ## 2. understand the data
-- The data is simulated by the following code:
+- The dataset is simulated by the following code:

 ```
 np.random.seed(42)